-This course examines the value system and healthy parenting practices of the Aboriginal family.
-Recognition of healthy behaviour versus maladaptive behaviour and the effect upon the family structure are examined.
-Emphasis is placed on family of origin's experience and behaviour and the impact these factors have on present day life.
+This course examines the value system and healthy parenting practices of the Aboriginal family and community.
+Recognition of healthy behavior versus maladaptive behavior and the effect upon the family structure are examined.
+Emphasis is placed on family of origin's experience and behavior and its impact on present day life and community.